 You can click the project names to jump to a summary of each.

-Top 5 wind projects to start in 2021
+Top 5 US wind energy projects

 1. Traverse Wind Energy Center

 Operated by Invenergy LLC, Traverse Wind Energy Center is a construction of a 999MW wind farm in Custer and Blaine Counties, Oklahoma.
 It will provide enough sustainable energy to power 300,000 American homes.

 The output generated by the facility will be purchased by American Electric Power (AEP).
 The project is part of the North Central Energy Facilities project.